yujie123jw/sample-apps/demo-node-paste/README.md

 ```
 When complete, you can login with your browser to the application location.

-# Apply service gateway rules to prevent deletion of pastes.
+# Apply service gateway rules to prevent deletion of pastes

 To prevent these buttons from working with a service gateway, run the following commands: